Suspect charged with killing 8 in Atlanta-area shootings that targeted Asian-run spas

 The killings began just before 5 p.m.
 Tuesday, authorities said, when surveillance video showed a man in a navy and red hoodie walking into Young’s Asian Massage, a spa on a busy commercial strip about 40 miles north of downtown Atlanta.

-Four victims were shot inside the parlor along Highway 92, Baker said; two died on the scene and two later died in a hospital.
+Four victims were shot inside the parlor along Highway 92, Baker said.
+Two died at the scene and two later died in a hospital.

 Those fatally shot were two Asian women, a White woman and a White man.
 A Hispanic man was taken to a hospital with injuries, Baker said.